Stehekin, Washington: Transportation

+In addition to these means of access, visitors come to Stehekin by horseback and hiking.
 In 2003, much of the upper (northern) half of the Stehekin Valley Road was washed out by the nearby Stehekin River.
 Thus, access via Cascade Pass has become more difficult, adding as much as 10 mi to the already strenuous trek.
+Stehekin is also accessible from Washington Pass via the Pacific Crest Trail (PCT).
+As well, the PCT can be used to access Stehekin from the Suiattle River Valley, although the hike is longer than that from Washington Pass.

-Stehekin is accessible from Washington Pass via the Pacific Crest Trail.
-The PCT could also be used to access Stehekin from the Suiattle River Valley.
-Additionally, a network of trails through the mountains east of Stehekin provide access by foot and motorcycle to the Methow Valley area.
-The Chelan Summit trail starts near the nexus of Grade Creek Road in Chelan and provides a continuous trail all the way into Stehekin.
-7,000 feet below on the lake shore runs the Lake Shore Trail, which leads into Stehekin from Prince Creek.
+A network of trails through the mountains east of Stehekin provide access by foot from the Methow Valley area.
+The Chelan Summit trail starts near the nexus of Grade Creek Road northwest of Chelan and provides a continuous trail all the way into Stehekin.
+The Lake Shore Trail, which leads into Stehekin from Prince Creek.
 The Lady of the Lake ferry services this trail head.